-Peggy and Jim were best friends since the past few years.
-Both had terrible pasts, and when they met each other, the healing process had begun without them knowing it.
+Peggy and Jim had become the best of friends over the past few years.
+Both had terrible pasts, and when they met each other, the healing process had begun unbeknownst to them.

-They both knew that they were more than best friends.
 They knew each other extremely well, every secret, every quirk, and that only made their love grow stronger.
+They were aware of the fact that they were more than best friends, but neither of them openly admitted it.

 It was February, and Valentine’s day was just around the corner.
 Both Peggy and Jim despised this day, the “commercial twist on love”, they called it.
-They always wondered why people couldn’t spend every single day of their lives adoring and loving their significant other.
-Why only on this day of the year?
+They always wondered why people couldn’t spend every single day of their lives adoring their significant other, instead of only on this one day.

 On Valentine’s day, like on all weekends, since most of their friends were out on dates, Peggy and Jim would leave work early too.
 They’d rent a movie, cook something new, and enjoy each other’s company.